China, People's Republic of

 There are specific and complex tax rules to address the deductions available for income derived from the operation of privately-owned businesses, sole proprietorship enterprises, and partnerships.
 Certain deduction caps are similar to those applicable to companies that are subject to corporate income tax.

-In addition, the standard basis deduction of CNY 60,000, specific deductions, specific additional deductions, and other allowable deductions (i.e. personal deductions applicable to comprehensive income) are allowed to be deducted when calculating the taxable business income provided that the taxpayer does not derive comprehensive income in the tax year.
+In addition, for individuals who derive both comprehensive income and business income during the tax year, the standard basic deduction of CNY 60,000, specific deductions, specific additional deductions, and other allowable deductions (i.e. personal deductions applicable to comprehensive income) are allowed to be deducted from either income category provided that no double deduction is claimed.

 Income from the transfer of property (capital gain)